jadecobra/python_tdd_exercises/source/data_structures/none.rst

 .. code-block:: python

-  E       AssertionError: '' is not None
+  AssertionError: '' is not None

 GREEN: make it pass